 - Lost wages

-- Future wages and benefits if you are unable to return to work
+- Loss of future wages and benefits if you are unable to return to work

 - Out-of-pocket costs